John M. Shelton

 John M. Shelton (1853–1923) was an American rancher and banker.
 Born in Kentucky in the Antebellum South, he became a large landowner and banker in Texas in the postbellum era.
-He founded a bank and loan company.
+Shelton founded a bank and loan company.
 He established the Bravo Ranch in Hartley County, Texas.
 By 1915, he was the owner of 28,000 head of cattle and 500,000 acres in the Texas Panhandle.

 Early life

 John M. Shelton was born in 1853 in Kentucky.
-He took a wagon train to Fort Worth, Texas shortly after the American Civil War.
+He took a wagon train to Fort Worth, Texas, shortly after the American Civil War.

 Career

 Shelton purchased property in Fort Worth in the 1880s.
 According to the Amarillo Globe-News, "by 1890, Shelton had accumulated between 1,500 and 2,000 cattle and began his Lazy J brand."
-Shortly after, he purchased a ranch in Wheeler County, Texas as well as rangeland in Wyoming and Montana.
+Shortly after, he purchased a ranch in Wheeler County, Texas, as well as rangeland in Wyoming and Montana.
 He sold his Wheeler County ranch in the 1910s.

-Shelton co-founded the First State Bank of Shamrock, Texas in 1904 with Oscar P. Jones.
+Shelton co-founded the First State Bank of Shamrock, Texas, in 1904 with Oscar P. Jones.
 By the 1910s, he founded the John M. Shelton Loan Company in Amarillo.

-Shelton purchased 211,000 acres in the Texas Panhandle, in Oldham County and Hartley County, Texas in 1914.
+Shelton purchased 211,000 acres in the Texas Panhandle, in Oldham County and Hartley County, Texas, in 1914.
 A year later, in 1915, he purchased the Bravo Ranch, which spanned 111,000 acres in Hartley County, Texas, for US$540,000.
 The acreage came from the XIT Ranch.
 Shortly after the purchase of the ranch, he was the owner of 500,000 acres and 28,000 head of cattle in total.
 Shelton raised Hereford and Angus cattle on the Bravo Ranch.